Liberal Arts and Sciences: Global Challenges (BA/BSc)

 LUC The Hague offers a broad, flexible and interdisciplinary curriculum, focused on enabling each student to design their own programme of study in accordance with their own personal interests and ambitions.
 Within this menu of choices there are a number of concentrations that we identify as ‘Majors’.

+In the Major - flyer you will find an introduction, course overview and student testimonial on each Major at LUC.
+Check out the Major flyer 2019 - 2020 here.
 You can use the e-Prospectus to read about courses, and content of each major and all courses offered.

 LUC The Hague offers the following Majors:

-Human Diversity: Culture, History, Society
+Human Diversity: Culture, History and Society

 Today, globalization makes us all aware of how closely we are connected to, and often dependent upon, the actions of people who are far distant from us.
 Human migration and economic liberalization have transformed local communities, bringing the seemingly “distant” into close proximity.
 Given these developments, how can we devise ways to share resources and negotiate conflicts— without succumbing to fear, xenophobia, racism, or violence?
 How can we understand the origins and consequences of human differences, be they defined by race, ethnicity, gender, sexuality, religion, or any number of other factors?

 The Human Diversity:Culture, History, Society major draws insights from the humanities and social sciences in order to help you address the global challenge of living together in peace and equitably in socially diverse communities.
-Major flyer here.

 Home to the International Criminal Court and the International Court of Justice, The Hague is the perfect backdrop to explore conceptions of justice in our global society.
 Justice issues related to human rights, peace, security and the environment present legal and policy challenges for governmental and non-governmental actors, international institutions, and civil society that extend beyond national borders and single disciplines.
 The International Justice major is built around three key themes of international law and dispute settlement, regional integration, and international security.
-Major flyer here.